 For centuries, Jewish law has commanded communities to provide health care to their inhabitants (Mishneh Torah, Hilchot De'ot IV: 23).
-"Thou hast endowed man with the wisdom to relieve the suffering of his brother, to recognize his disorders, to extract the healing substances, to discover their
+"Thou hast endowed man with the wisdom to relieve the suffering of his brother, to recognize his disorders, to extract the healing substances, to discover their powers and to prepare and to apply them to suit every ill."
+(The Oath of Maimonides) We learn that health care is a core element of creating a society of equality and justice.
+Leaving millions of people without health care would undermine years of progress and an important measure that lifts up the most vulnerable among us.

 - AB-569 Reproductive Health Nondiscrimination Act (Lorena Gonzalez Fletcher) Protects employees who work in California from workplace discrimination based on their personal reproductive health care decisions.
 For example, it would prohibit an employer from firing an employee for using birth control or getting an abortion.
-AB569 is still in the Assembly.
+AB569 passed the Assembly on May 31st and is now in the Senate waiting committee assignment.
 Text of Bill Fact Sheet - SB 320-College Student Right to Access Act (Senator Connie M. Leyva) This legislation expands medical abortion services on all California public universities including University of California (UC), California State University (CSU) and community college campuses.
-SB320 is being amended in committees in the Senate.
+SB-320 did not pass its house of origin (The Senate) by the deadline so it will not qualify for a vote in 2017.
+However, the bill is still alive and can be voted on in 2018, perhaps in an amended form.
 Text of Bill - SB 743 Medi-Cal: Family Planning Providers (Senator Hernandez) This bill would ensure that Medi-Cal managed care enrollees can receive family planning services from their qualified provider of choice.
 SB 743 is co-sponsored by Essential Access Health and Planned Parenthood Affiliates of California.
-SB743 has hearing this week and is being amended in committees in the Senate.
+SB743 passed the Senate on May 30th with a vote of 27 to 12.
+It is now in the Assembly waiting committee assignment.
 Text of Bill